skytap/well-architected-framework/operations/Discovery/README.md

 * **Rebuild**: In some cases it isn't cost effective to refactor or rehost an application due to an aging code base, or a lack of knowledge as to how the legacy system works.
-In this case, the organization may decide to just start from scratch and create a new version of the application completely rearchitected from the ground up into a native Cloud-based application that leverages native services.
+In this case, the organization may decide to start from scratch and create a new version of the application completely rearchitected from the ground up into a native Cloud-based application that leverages native services.